dianna-ai/dianna/README.md

 * Provides an easy-to-use interface for non (X)AI experts
 * Implements well-known XAI methods (LIME, RISE and Kernal SHAP) chosen by systematic and objective evaluation criteria
-* Supports the de-facto standart of neural network models - ONNX.
+* Supports the de-facto standard format for neural network models - ONNX.
 * Includes clear instructions for export/conversions from Tensorflow, Pytorch, Keras and skikit-learn to ONNX.
 * Supports both images and text data modalities.
 Time series, tabular data and even embeddings support is planned.
 * Comes with simple intuitive image and text benchmarks